CONTINUATION – Witchcraft… ON THIS PAGE:

 Thirdly, ‘selling oneself’ is an incredible act of witchcraft, which alienates one from God, as described in 2 Kings 17, where Israel “sold themselves to [Mammon, or the pagan world system] to do any kind of evil in the sight of the Lord to provoke Him to anger.”
 Israel secretly tried to serve God and Mammon - the foreign gods of the pagan nations.
-They secretly built high places to sacrifice to idols; set up sacred pillars for these ‘craven and molten images;’ burned incense to pray to Baal the sun god; initiated their children into pagan worship (or “made their children pass through the fire,”) worshipped angels instead of God, (verse 16b) and consulted shamans.
+They secretly built high places to sacrifice to idols; set up sacred pillars for these ‘craven and molten images;’ burned incense to pray to Baal the sun god; initiated their children into pagan worship (or “made their children pass through the fire,”) worshiped angels instead of God, (verse 16b) and consulted shamans.
 And so, God said, “Turn from your evil ways and keep My commandments and statures, according to all the law which I commanded… you…” Nevertheless, they would not listen… and they rejected [God’s warnings,] and covenant… Therefore, the Lord… removed them from His sight…”

 Old King Solomon the Disobedient Witch - Slave Trader, Misogynist, Multi Polygamist